Z4phxr/Habbit-Tracker/README.md

    ```bat
    Habbits.bat
    ```
-   - This will activate your virtual environment, start the Django server, and open the app in your default browser at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+   - This will activate your virtual environment, run migrations, start the Django server, and open the app in your default browser at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ### Manual Steps
 1. Open a terminal in the project directory.